Rudraksh-GKMIT/PocketBuddy-docs/docs/modules.md

 ### 2. Member Dashboard
   - Add expenses manually.
-  - Categorize each transaction (Food, Bills, Education, Travel, etc.).
+  - Categorize each transaction (Food, Bills, Travel, etc.).
   - View their individual spending summaries.
   - Edit or delete entries if required.

 ### 3. Family Dashboard (Admin View)
   - View total family expenses.
   - View spending breakdown by category and by member.
-  - Edit or delete member entries if required.
+  - Edit or delete entries if required.
   - Add or remove family members.
 <!--
 ### 4. Analytics and Reports